LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

 <img src="img/faas-automessages-flow.png" alt="FaaS Automatic Messages Flow" style="width:70%;"/>

+<div class="important">If concrete system message is disabled, the associated function will be invoked regardless of the state of the enabled flag.</div>

 This is the Automatic Messages flow with Functions integration:

 1. Controller Bot listens at conversation events.